Godsmith/trainfinity3/README.md

 ## TODO

+- Switching to train mode does not mark platforms green, only after switching a second consecutive time do they turn green
 - Making a platform disappear by hovering over it in track mode makes trains stop going there
 - Circular rail does not work anymore for some reason